Zentiph/Zen/README.md

 # The Zen Programming Language
 This programming language has been built from scratch primarily as a learning project by a solo developer.
 Zen is a static-typed interpreted language.
-(WHAT???)

 ## Why
 Because I wanted to learn how programming languages work and I'm an asshole who wanted to name a programming language after himself (shameless self-promo).